TomStrepsil/web-toggle-point/packages/webpack/docs/README.md

 ...the plugin inject a proxy module with the id `toggle:/join-points:/src/modules/myModule.js` into the compilation, to which all requests for `/src/modules/myModule.js` will be redirected.[^4]

-That proxy module will, in turn, import a module with id `toggle:/point-cuts:/my point cut`, and pass it the original module for `/src/modules/myModule.js` as a `pointCut` argument, plus all the possible variation modules (`./feature1/variant1/myModule.js`, `./feature2/variant1/myModule.js`, `./feature2/variant2/myModule.js`) in a [WebPack context module](https://webpack.js.org/guides/dependency-management/#context-module-api).
+That proxy module will, in turn, import a module with id `toggle:/point-cuts:/my point cut`, and pass it the original module for `/src/modules/myModule.js` as a `joinPoint` argument, plus all the possible variation modules (`./feature1/variant1/myModule.js`, `./feature2/variant1/myModule.js`, `./feature2/variant2/myModule.js`) in `Map`, with the modules "packed" in accordance with the load strategy.

-The `toggle:/point-cuts:/my point cut` then imports the configured toggle point (and toggle handler, if configured), then calls the handler with the toggle point, join point module, and variants.
-The handler is expected to unpick the webpack-specific context module, and mutate it into something consumable by the toggle point.
+The `toggle:/point-cuts:/my point cut` imports the configured toggle point, and toggle handler factory (either a configured one, or the default).

+It constructs a toggle handler, having passed it the toggle point and the `pack` and `unpack` methods of the load strategy (or [https://en.wikipedia.org/wiki/Identity_function](identity functions), if not configured).

+The handler is expected to construct a `featuresMap` data structure, based on the paths of the variation modules received.
+The filesystem should define the feature toggle state which each module is relevant for, and this map should provide the means to look those modules up based on that state.
+The modules should be placed in the structure in a "packed" form, as decreed by the `pack` method of the load strategy.

+The handler should then call the toggle point, with this `featuresMap` data structure, along with the `unpack` method, to allow the toggle point to prepare a module for immediate use, should it be chosen at run-time.

-This toggle point is then expected to return the outcome, having chosen the appropriate module at runtime, "unpacked" via the provided unpack method.
+This toggle point is then expected to return the chosen module.

 ```javascript
 const togglePoint = ({ joinPoint, featuresMap, unpack }) => {